NonlinearDynamics/MetFrag.NET/README.md

 ## How to modify this library

-This library is used by [Progenesis CoMet](http://www.nonlinear.com/products/progenesis/comet/overview/) and [TransOmics Informatics for Metabolomics and Lipidomics](http://www.waters.com/waters/en_GB/Omics-Research-Platform-Solutions-with-TransOmics-Informatics/nav.htm?cid=134682888) to perform theoretical fragmentation searches.
+This library is used by [Progenesis QI](http://nonlinear.com/progenesis/qi/) to perform theoretical fragmentation searches.

 If you wish to modify the operation of this library, you can simply modify this code and build the project.